Emphatic Pronouns

 What Are Emphatic Pronouns?

 Emphatic pronouns, also known as intensive pronouns, share the same form as reflexive pronouns, but they are used differently.
-Rather than serving as an object, they function similarly to adverbs in emphasizing the action of the verb.
+Rather than serving as an object, they emphasize the subject or object of the sentence.

 English Emphatic Pronouns